WebPredict/angular-2-interview-questions/README.md

 **What is the purpose of NgModule?**

-A: to give Angular information on a particular module’s contents, through decorator properties like: declarations, imports, exports, providers, etc.
+A: It's to give Angular information on a particular module’s contents, through decorator properties like: declarations, imports, exports, providers, etc.

 **How do you decide to create a new NgModule?**